How do we develop high-quality shots in Table Tennis?

-First, we must understand the difference between perception and actual high quality!
+First, we must understand the difference between perception and what is actually high quality!

 Perception versus reality: